 Longer or regular stays in other countries may affect your right to a pension, housing supplement and financial support for the elderly

-Even if you do not plan to move from Sweden, longer and/or regular stays outside Sweden may affect where you are found to be a resident according to the Swedish Pensions Agency.
+Even if you do not plan to move from Sweden, longer and/or regular stays outside Sweden may affect where you are considered a resident according to the Swedish Pensions Agency.
 As a result, your rights to a pension and other benefits may be affected.
-Contact customer service for more information.
+Please contact customer service for more information.

 Change address when residing in other countries

-You yourself must report if you move to a new address in countries outside Sweden.
+You must report if you move to a new address in countries outside Sweden.
 It is important that the Swedish Pensions Agency has your current address in order for us to be able to send payment statements and a life certificate.
-Send your address information and Swedish personal identity number or co-ordination number in a signed letter to:
+Please send your address and Swedish personal identity number or co-ordination number in a signed letter to:

 SE-839 77 Östersund

 You can also report a change of address by email.
-Send a signed letter with your Swedish personal identity number or co-ordination number and your current address to:
+Please send a signed letter with your Swedish personal identity number or co-ordination number and your current address to: firstname.lastname@example.org

 Tax for those living outside Sweden

 A pension from Sweden is taxable.
 If you live in another country and have a pension from Sweden, you must normally pay special income tax for non-residents (SINK).
-Decisions on tax deductions are made by the Swedish Tax Agency and you yourself must apply for special income tax for non-residents at the Swedish Tax Agency.
-It is good to apply for special income tax at the same time as you apply for your Swedish pension, that is, about six months before you want to start withdrawing the pension.
+Decisions on tax deductions are made by the Swedish Tax Agency and you must apply for special income tax for non-residents at the Swedish Tax Agency.
+We recommend that you apply for special income tax when you apply for your Swedish pension, that is, about six months before you wish to start withdrawing your pension.

 Avoid paying double tax